subgraph/sgos_handbook/1_intro.md

 In the next section we describe the various features of Subgraph OS that distinguish it from other operating systems.
 This is intended for users who are interested in learning in\-depth about the various security and privacy enhancements that we have implemented.
-Advanced users will this section useful for performing configuration of operating system features and Subgraph applications.
+Advanced users will find this section useful for performing configuration of operating system features and Subgraph applications.

 \newpage